ttntm/ttntm/src/pages/games.md

 ## Great Stories

 **Cyberpunk 2077**
 I love cyberpunk stories and this one was a good one.
-The game itself definitely wasn’t matching all the promises made before release, but the version I played on the PS5 in 2022 (after checking out the free demo first...) was good enough for what turned out to be a truly wild ride into the world of cyberpunk and the neon lights of Night City.
+The game itself definitely wasn't matching all the promises made before release, but the version I played on the PS5 in 2022 (after checking out the free demo first...) was good enough for what turned out to be a truly wild ride into the world of cyberpunk and the neon lights of Night City.
 _Addendum 09/2023_: enjoyed 2.0 and the DLC, which re-designed many of the game's core systems (i.e. cyberware, weapons) and offers a pretty cool new storyline.

 **Dark Souls I & III**
 Getting into Dark Souls I took me 3 attempts over 6 months back in 2013.
 But when it finally clicked, it clicked for good.
 The difficulty aside, From Software is extremely skilled at building a world full of mysterious, interesting stories for those that go looking for it.
 Sure, you could also just blaze through the game, enjoy the fights and move on.
 But for me, the true depth of both DS I and III was found in the cryptic lore and the NPCs storylines.
 Coop and PVP were fun too.
 "What about Dark Souls II?", you might ask - well, I played it about halfway through and stopped.
-It just wasn’t for me and I doubt I’ll ever try again.
+It just wasn't for me and I doubt I'll ever try again.

 **Returnal**
 The 2nd game I played on my PS5 after getting one in June 2021.
 A thrilling (and challenging) game with a mysterious story that has to be uncovered and put together from various pieces.
 It's a polished game with wonderfully smooth gameplay, super precise controls and a great sound design.
-I can absolutely recommend playing it, but please keep in mind that it’s (more or less) a roguelike with bullet hell elements.
+I can absolutely recommend playing it, but please keep in mind that it's (more or less) a roguelike with bullet hell elements.

 **Sleeping Dogs**
 An action packed trip to the Triads of Hong Kong with gameplay quite similar to the GTA series.
 I really enjoyed the story and its characters (a nod to you, Old Salty Crab), the depiction of Hong Kong felt quite realistic and alive too.